 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This mystery is a paperback edition that was published by Grass Roots Press on September 1, 2010 and has 87 pages.
+mystery that was published by Grass Roots Press on September 1, 2010 and has 87 pages.

 Explore it on Goodreads or Amazon.